 If it is too hard to judge visually, then try to run your hands along the surface and look for warping and misshapen sections.
 Persistent dampness is even easier to detect and thus detects that the water has seeped completely into the floorboard.
 Of course, if you notice mouldy odours coming from your floor, this is most certainly because of mildew and mould growth.
 Dark corners are also something that indicates mould.

 If you are still in doubt and you do not know for sure what the condition of your floor is and whether it is water damaged, then ask the professionals for help.
 Experienced and skilled technicians will inspect thoroughly and precise the whole floor and if it is damaged, they will recommend the best solution for your situation.
 Another suggestion we can recommend is purchasing a moisture-proof membrane underlay and apply it before installing the wooden boards, especially if you are fitting them in places, where interior humidity is an issue.
-This type of underlay will keep the whole construction protected from moisture and will also insulate the floor from damp subfloor.
+This type of underlay will keep the whole construction protected from moisture and will also insulate the floor from a damp subfloor.

 Old, tired and worn wood floors can look like brand new again and again.
 Here is a short guide to how to achieve dramatic improvement.